Grant Morrison: 2010s

 Morrison's The Multiversity project for DC was published in 2014 and 2015.
 A metaseries of nine one-shots set in some of the 52 worlds in the DC Multiverse, it included the main Multiversity title which involves the return of President Calvin Ellis, the black Superman from Earth 23 originally seen in Action Comics vol. 2 No. 9, which was the framing for the whole series.
 Other issues include The Society of Super-Heroes a pulp version of the DC characters; The Just – set on a world of celebrity youngsters; Pax Americana, drawn by Frank Quitely, Thunder World – a Captain Marvel book; the Multiversity Guidebook; Mastermen – which includes a fascist version of the Justice League. and Ultra Comics.

-In 2016, Morrison became editor-in-chief of the science fiction and fantasy comics magazine, Heavy Metal for 2 years, lasting up to 2018.
+In 2016, Morrison became editor-in-chief of the comics anthology Heavy Metal.
+Their involvement lasted until 2018.
 During the period, they penned such strips as Industria, The Rise and Fall of Empires, both with frequent collaborator and old friend Rian Hughes.
 Other strips included The Smile of the Absent Cat with artist Gerhard, as well as Mythopia, Beachhead, Option 3, Nihilophilia, Ten Sounds That Represent a Kind of Person: A Historical Parody, The House of Heart's Desire, and Beyond the Word and the Fool, with many others.
-Morrison also penned several editorials for the magazine during this period, whilst writing occasional prose stories for Ahoy Comics' backups.
+Morrison also penned several editorials for the magazine during this period, whilst writing occasional prose stories for Ahoy Comics backup features.

-In 2017, Morrison co-created the Syfy TV series Happy! starring Christopher Meloni and Patton Oswalt, which aired its second season in 2019.
+In 2017, Morrison co-created the Syfy TV series Happy!, which starred Christopher Meloni and Patton Oswalt.
+It commenced its second season in 2019.

-In November 2018, Morrison and artist Liam Sharp launched a new Green Lantern book titled The Green Lantern, for DC Comics.
+In November 2018, Morrison and artist Liam Sharp launched a new Green Lantern comic entitled The Green Lantern for DC Comics.
 Following the success of the first season of The Green Lantern, a second season was announced, to be published in 2020 but beforehand there was a Blackstars mini-series dealing with the ending of Season One, launched in November 2019.